mkrzmr/mkrzmr.github.io/about/publications.md

 ## Chapters:

-“Towards a concept for archiving of hacked websites”, New Perspectives Reflections, Maynooth [forthcoming 2020]
+“Towards a concept for archiving of hacked websites”, New Perspectives Reflections, Maynooth [Available now](http://mural.maynoothuniversity.ie/13352/)